Choosing a treatment centre - from referral to treatment

 You will need referral to be examined or treated in the specialist health service.
 You do not need referral in emergency situations.

-It is usually the GP who writes the referral.
+It is usually you doctor who writes the referral.
 Psychologists, manual therapists and chiropractors can refer to a specialist in their field.

 You have the right to choose which treatment center you are referred to.